Virtual-Coffee/VC-Community-Docs/monthly-challenges/README.md

 Every challenge has different things to prepare and execute.
 Please read the README file in each challenge's folder to see how to conduct it.

 Our monthly challenges plan for the year is available in Google Docs and is pinned in the `#vc-monthly-challenge-team` channel on Slack.
-If you have ideas about a theme we can do as a community, please let our Monthly Challenges Team Leads know for consideration.
+If you have ideas about a theme we can do as a community, please let our Monthly Challenge Team Leads know for consideration.